seregazhuk/seregazhuk.github.io_old/_posts/2017-07-05-reactphp-udp.md

 }
 {% endhighlight %}

 The next method `processInput($data)` is responsible for the main logic of the client.
-When we grab the input then we need to perform some checks.
+When we grab the input we need to perform some checks.
 First of all, if the `$name` property is empty that means that we have just connected to a socket.
 So, we assume that a user's input is his or her name, we store it in the `$name` property and then we send a data with type `enter` indicating that a new user enters the chat.
 But how can we determine that a client leaves that chat?
 I'm going to use a *vim-like* command here.
 For example, when a user enters `:exit` string that means that we are leaving a chat.
 In all other cases we consider that a user has entered a simple message:

 {% highlight php %}
 <?php